ARRL NYC/Long Island Field Day 2000 Report

 dinner of spare ribs and barbequed shrimp.

-The ninth stop and first on Sunday was at the Peconic Amateur Radio Club
+The ninth stop and first on Sunday was at the Peconic Amateur Radio

 at the Horton's Point Lighthouse in Southold on the North Fork of Long